ajrobbins04/python_dataStructures/md/queues.md

 # Queues

 A queue is characterized by its **First In, First Out (FIFO) behavior**.
-This means that data is always added to the back (tail) of a queue, and it can only be removed once it has finally advanced to the very front (head) of the queue.
+This means that data is always added to the back of a queue, and it can only be removed once it has finally advanced to the very front of the queue.

 **Thus, the order that data leaves a queue will be the same order in which it entered the queue.**